frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-18.md

 ## Dick of the Day

 Could only be one.
 To miss a penalty to only concede one minutes later is a pretty high bar **Charles**.
 At least it didn't matter in the end 🤷‍♀️ Hang in there, King

+Special mention to **Yarride**, who after seeing **Alain** fluff a couple of shots of the kick-off decided to get himself a round of boos as well.